Adult, Nontraditional & Transfer Student Center, Morgan University Center 112, 931-221-6854

 Student Publications/The All State, Morgan University Center 111, 931-221-7376

 Writing, photography, design, advertising, leadership, multimedia and editing positions on The All State are open to application for any and all qualified students of any major.
-The department provides an area for students to gain resume-worthy experience and work samples and build quality skill sets in a unique and engaging environment.
+The department provides an area for students to gain resume-worthy experience, work samples, build quality and practical skill sets in a unique and engaging environment.
 For more information about Student Publications, please visit www.apsu.edu/student-pubs for the latest department news and announcements.

 University Recreation, Foy Fitness and Recreation Center 112, 931-221-7564

 University Recreation provides casual and competitive recreational activities for the APSU community.
-Facilities include the state-of-the-art Foy Fitness and Recreation Center, and the Foy Center Pool.
-The Foy Fitness and Recreation Center houses a 25-foot climbing wall, 12-foot climbing boulder, three multipurpose courts for basketball, volleyball, badminton and indoor soccer, four racquetball courts, two fully equipped fitness studios, an indoor cycling studio, a 1/10-mile elevated indoor track, 10,000 square feet of cardio and weight training space, and welcomes facility reservation requests.
+Facilities include the state-of-the-art Foy Fitness and Recreation Center, and the outdoor Foy Center Pool open seasonally.
+The Foy Fitness and Recreation Center houses a 25-foot climbing wall, 12-foot climbing boulder, three multipurpose courts for basketball, volleyball, badminton and indoor soccer, four racquetball courts, two fully equipped fitness studios, an indoor cycling studio, a 1/10-mile elevated indoor track, 10,000 square feet of cardio and weight training space.
+Facility reservation requests are welcome.

 The department sponsors a variety of activities, including intramural leagues and tournaments, group fitness classes such as yoga, zumba, indoor cycling, H.I.T.T. and toning, wellness education and activity workshops, exercise assistance and personal trainers.
-Adventure Recreation offers outings like white-water rafting, hiking and rock climbing.
+Adventure Recreation offers 5-7 trips per semester covering a variety of activities like white-water rafting, hiking and rock climbing.
 During summer months, the department hosts an exciting youth camp and offers group and private swim lessons.